valentingol/docstripy/README.md

-# Npdocify - Convert any docstring to numpy-format docstring
+# Npdocify - Convert any docstring to any format docstring

+Transform your python docstrings with the format you want :sparkles:

+Support Nympydoc, Google and ReStructuredText as output styles.
+The input style should be either Numpy, Google, ReST or even a mix of both.

 [![Release](https://img.shields.io/github/v/tag/valentingol/npdocify?label=Pypi&logo=pypi&logoColor=yellow)](https://pypi.org/project/npdocify/)
 ![PythonVersion](https://img.shields.io/badge/Python-3.7%20%7E%203.11-informational)